M4veryck/playlist-project/README.md

 Authorization method is Bearer Token, and extra security libraries were added.
 For further info please visit [Playlists API Website](https://playlists-api-01.herokuapp.com/).

+## Author

+This project was developed by me, [Maveryck Maya](https://github.com/M4veryck), a 20-year-old math student and junior backend who's passionate about creating new apps.

 ## Setup [Taken from [1]]

 In order to use the Playlists API, you are required to follow these steps: